DREAMS-lab/shakebot_perception/README.md

 roslaunch shakebot_perception shakebot_perception.launch     # example to launch shakebot_preception.launch file
 ```

-In order to detect the apriltags, one needs to enter tag details to [tags.yaml](/config/tags.yaml)
 ## Visualization
 One can visualize the pose of apriltag and Imu captured by camera and Imu sensor respectively in Rviz.